Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Discussion

+\paragraph{Scope and limitations.} The framework applies to any discrete system with $|\mathcal{C}|=p^N$, $f\colon\mathcal{C}\to\mathcal{C}$, and a meaningful component order.
+We use $p=2$; definitions and results extend to arbitrary primes $p$.
+Potential applications include metabolic, signaling, neural, and immune networks.
+Minimizing $\mu$ over $N!$ orderings is combinatorially hard: for $N\leq 8$ exhaustive enumeration is feasible, and for $N=13$ the ordering reported here was obtained by branch-and-bound certification and independently verified by a genetic-algorithm heuristic.

+\begin{remark}[Open problem: submodularity and a convex structure for $\mu_E$] The minimization $\pi^* = \arg\min_\pi \mu_E$ runs over the finite group $S_N$ and carries no Euler--Lagrange or gradient structure (Remark~\ref{rem:weight_justification}).
+A genuine convex-analytic structure, if present, would live in the dependence of $\mu_E$ on which coordinates occupy the leading, coarsest-weighted positions, viewed as a set function.
+Whether that set function is submodular is open.
+A positive answer would give a greedy $(1-1/e)$ approximation of $\pi^*$ and exhibit a diminishing-returns law, each further master regulator added to the leading positions contributing less, as the discrete counterpart of the convexity that would underlie the selection.
+The analogous variable-ordering problem for binary decision diagrams is NP-complete~\cite{bollig1996improving}, so $\mu_E$-minimization may inherit that hardness or admit a $p$-adic pruning bound. \end{remark}

-In summary, the $p$-adic embedding and the measure~$\mu$ yield a quantitative, ordering-dependent view of hierarchical stability that agrees with the known regulatory hierarchy in \textit{A.\ thaliana} and recovers a partial order on genes from the transition map alone.
-Part~II~\cite{perez2026padicII} extends the analysis to \textit{C.~elegans} and \textit{D.~melanogaster}, develops the comparison between $\mu_E$- and $\mu_A$-minimizing orderings, and analyzes basin structure and mutant perturbations---confirming that the non-Archimedean framework and the measure $\mu$ provide a general-purpose tool for the hierarchical analysis of finite discrete dynamical systems.
+The $p$-adic embedding and the measure~$\mu$ yield a quantitative, ordering-dependent view of hierarchical stability that agrees with the known regulatory hierarchy in \textit{A.\ thaliana} and recovers a partial order on genes from the transition map alone.
+Part~II~\cite{perez2026padic_applications} develops the comparison between $\mu_E$- and $\mu_A$-minimizing orderings, analyzes basin structure and mutant perturbations, and applies the framework to \textit{C.\ elegans} and \textit{D.\ melanogaster}.